XmacsLabs/mogan/docs/guide/Develop_on_Windows.md

     * only qt library for mingw 8.1.0 is needed, it is ok to use install qt5 and qt6(Version 5.15.2 is a good choice and can be adapted to mingw 8.1.0).
 Other qt framework like qt script is not needed.
 * [msys environment](https://github.com/msys2/msys2-installer/releases)
 * mingw 8.1.0 compiler (see below).
-    * recommand to install mingw 8.1.0, which can be found in tools.
+    * recommand to install mingw 8.1.0, which can be found in Qt tools.
 * xmake (see below).

 Xmake can be installed either from msys pacman, or from standalone installer for windows.

-It is recommended to use pacman, and other packages need to be installed by the way
+It is recommended to use pacman, and other packages need to be installed in this way

 ```
 pacman -Sy xmake